-As a country straddling Europe and Asia, Turkey is a unique destination with a rich cultural heritage that blends both East and West.
-Although the country has such diverse influences and is quite multi-cultural, expats are still likely to experience some culture shock in Turkey, and adjusting to life there may take some time.
+As a country straddling Europe and Asia, Turkey is a unique destination with a rich cultural heritage that blends East and West.
+Although the country has such diverse influences and is quite multicultural, expats are still likely to experience some culture shock in Turkey, and adjusting to life here may take some time.

-Turkish people are generally friendly and welcoming to foreigners and expats should move to Turkey with an open mind and not be afraid to embrace all aspects of their new life.
-The slightest effort to learn and speak Turkish on the part of expats will be highly appreciated.
+Turkish people are generally friendly and welcoming to foreigners, and expats should move to Turkey with an open mind and not be afraid to embrace all aspects of their new life.
+The slightest effort to learn and speak Turkish will be highly appreciated.

 Religion in Turkey

-Although the majority of Turkey's population are Muslim, the country is adamant about its persona as a secular state and this stance is enshrined in the country's constitution.
-However, between the secularists and the traditionalists, tension continues over issues such as the Islamic headscarf and women's rights.
+Although the majority of Turkey's population is Muslim, the country is adamant about its persona as a secular state.
+This stance is enshrined in the country's constitution but, between the secularists and the traditionalists, tension continues over issues such as the Islamic headscarf and women's rights.

-For all practical purposes, and in Istanbul in particular, one can safely practice one’s own religion and Western dress is widely worn.
+For all practical purposes, and in Istanbul in particular, one can safely practise their religion and Western dress is widely worn.
 Despite this, local religious customs should always be respected.
 This is especially important during the Muslim holy month of Ramazan (Ramadan) when Muslims refrain from eating, drinking and smoking between sunrise and sunset.

 Understanding gestures in Turkey

-Turks think that it is rude to say an outright ‘no’ if something is not possible.
-Instead, expats may get a roundabout explanation which new arrivals may find confusing and frustrating.
+Turks consider it rude to say 'no' outright if something is not possible.
+Instead, expats may get a roundabout explanation, which new arrivals may find confusing and frustrating.
 Unlike shaking the head, Turks have a unique gesture for indicating ‘no’ – it is an upward flick of the head accompanied by a clicking of the tongue.

 Addressing others in Turkey

 In Turkey, women will always be addressed by their first names with a hanim (pronounced 'hanum', meaning lady) attached to it.
 It is not considered familiar or rude to use first names.
 For example, Jane Smith will be addressed as Jane hanim, rather than Mrs Smith.
-The male equivalent of hanim is bey (pronounced 'bay').
-As such, John Smith will be addressed as John bey.
+The male equivalent of hanim is bey (pronounced 'bay') and, as such, John Smith will be addressed as John bey.

 Women in Turkey